SkyfireGamez/Silicon/Configs.md

 **bUsePlaylistTab** - This Enbales the Expermental `Playlist` tab.\ ALSO if you use so Comment out **static inline auto Playlist = L"";** at the top  so it works.

-**bAnim** - this is the STATE of reset builds animation (idc if u set to `false`) + this used by the reset build command the button so just check before you chnage it
+**bAnim** - this is the STATE of reset builds animation (idc if u set to `false`) + this used by the reset build command and the button so just check before you chnage it

 **bExploit** - Legal cheats lol (not even dont yet)\
 **bEAuth** - ALWAYS BE TRUE if exploits are on (auth systen to see the tab even if ur giving out the gs)\